 Her identity in life is uncertain, but the Grey Lady is a well-known resident of the Queen’s House.
 The Grey Lady will only reveal herself to female visitors.

-Her marriage to William Seymour (nephew of Lady Jane Grey) did not have King James I’s permission.
-Enraged at the insult and perceiving the marriage as a possible threat to his throne, James I imprisoned Arbella in the Tower.
-She died there in 1615; conflicting reports claim she either stopped eating or was murdered.
+King James I did not give his permission for Arbella to marry William Seymour, nephew of Lady Jane Grey.
+Enraged at the insult, and perceiving the marriage as a possible threat to his throne, James I imprisoned Arbella in the Tower.
+She died there in 1615—conflicting reports claim she either stopped eating or was murdered.
 She haunts the Queen’s House.

 On numerous occasions, when people have entered the gallery housing Henry VIII’s armor, they have felt a great crushing or smothering force that disappears as soon as they leave the room.
 Guards have also reported being physically accosted, with several guards reporting attempted chokings or strangulations.